vespCV/vespcv/README.md

 5. **Continuing Detection**
    - Click the green **START** button to resume detection after stopping

+6. **Test the system**
+   - For testing purposes, you can use the [insect slider](test/InsectSlider.m4v) to simulate different insect detections.
+This tool allows you to evaluate the system's response to various scenarios and ensure accurate hornet detection.

 ### Tips for Best Results
 - Ensure the camera has a clear view of the area you want to monitor
 - Keep the camera lens clean and free from obstructions